revathi-oc/Queue-in-C-/README.md

 ![image](https://github.com/user-attachments/assets/b6f1bd2e-fc60-403e-bec0-65e99042a8e8)

 ## Conclusion
-We learnt about enqueue and dequeue and hoiw to implement it in C++.
+We learnt about enqueue and dequeue and how to implement it in C++.